Rocketmakers/launchpad/README.md

 ## Do this:

+Install XCode from the app store

 ```
 $ curl -o- https://raw.githubusercontent.com/Rocketmakers/launchpad/master/launchpad.sh | bash
 ```

 Installs the following:

- * XCode command line tools (press install on the dialog that pops up)
  * Correct `~/.bash_profile` and `~/.bashrc` setup
  * Homebrew
  * Git, git-flow, and gitflow-semver